rzeminski16-cell/BackTestingFramework/docs/SECURITIES.md

 ## Notes

 - Selection criteria (liquidity, data availability, survivorship bias controls):
-  1) Filter for specific categories world wide
-  2) If more than 100 results, filter only for USA, UK and Europe
+  1) Filter filter only for USA, UK and Europe
-  3) If still above 50 results filter for average 30D value above 100k
+  2) If still above 50 results filter for average 30D value above 100k
-  4) If still above 50 results filter for only USA or UK
+  3) If still above 50 results filter for only USA or UK
-  5) Randomly select 5 - 10 securities if possible
+  4) Randomly select 5 - 10 securities if possible
 - Data source(s):
   - Trading View